-A default occurs when you do not make the required monthly payments on your loan(s).
-There are serious consequences if you default on your student loans including the following:
+After your six-month interest-free (grace) period ends, you must make monthly payments on your loan(s).
+There are serious consequences if you miss even one payment on your student loans.
+If you default on your student loans by missing three or more payments:

-- Your loans will be sent to a collection agency.
+Your loans may be sent to a collection agency.

 Student Aid Alberta has more detailed information about default consequences »

-If you think you cannot make a payment or if you have already missed a payment, talk to the Student Aid Alberta Service Centre, the National Student Loans Service Centre and/or your bank.
+If you can't make a payment or if you have already missed a payment, contact each of your lenders right away.
 There are repayment assistance options to help you keep your loans in good standing.

 National Student Loan Service Centre